Édouard Roditi: Upbringing, schooling & early jobs

 Édouard Roditi's father was a Sephardi Jew from Istanbul who became an American citizen.
 His mother was of Ashkenazi and Flemish Catholic descent, and a British citizen.
 He was born in Paris, where his parents had already been living for a number of years.

 Roditi grew up in France and attended public school there before going on to study in England at Elstree School, Charterhouse and briefly at Balliol College, Oxford.
-In 1929, he moved back to Paris, where he frequented the proponents of Surrealism and became a partner in the Surrealist publishing house Éditions du Saggitaire.
+In 1929, he moved back to Paris, where he frequented the proponents of Surrealism and became a partner in the Surrealist publishing house Éditions du Sagittaire.
 During this period, he visited the celebrated salon of Gertrude Stein, whom he found "incredibly pretentious" and "rather offensive."

 Roditi traveled to the United States in 1929 and 1932, meeting members of the Harlem Renaissance as well as novelist and photographer Carl van Vechten.
 He returned in 1937 to take a bachelor's degree in Romance languages at the University of Chicago, then went on to do graduate work at the University of California, Berkeley.
 During World War II, he served in the French short-wave broadcast unit of the United States Office of War Information and as a translator for the State Department and the Defense Department.

 Following the war, he served as a multilingual interpreter for the United Nations Charter Conference in San Francisco.
 He subsequently returned to Europe to work as a freelance interpreter for international organizations and conferences, including the International War Crimes Tribunal at Nuremberg.
 In 1950, during the "Lavender Scare", he was fired from that job.
 Roditi was part of the Benton Way Group with Charles Aufderheide.